 If you are looking to finance your dental care with a credit card, you need a credit score of between 640-700.
 With this, you may be eligible for an account with an introductory APR at 0% interest.

 In certain situations, dental financing is still available for people with a credit score below 585.
 This is often left up to the individual dentist or medical practice.
-Some providers accept individuals who have lower credit scores and offer a customized payment system specially designed for them.
+Some providers accept lower credit scores and offer a customized payment system specially designed for them.
 These costs can vary, as can the rates and interest for each particular plan.

 How can I get a dental loan with bad credit?